newatoms/guides/divide-a-team/readme.md

 # How to divide a team

 Our company is growing.
 All of our teams grow naturally by hiring new people.
-Ideally a team is between 5 and 10 people.
+Ideally a team is made up of between 5 and 10 people.
 So what happens if a team gets too big?
 It is divided, like natural cells divide.

 ![Cells dividing](http://i.giphy.com/zlDvp7eTc0ik.gif)

-Depicted is the meeting that happens when two teams divide.
+Depicted is the scrum that happens when two teams divide.

 ## The division